darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### If

-`if` statements in OCaml are extremely sumilar to Dark, including that they only allow `bool`s as the condition, and in their syntax.
+`if` statements in OCaml are extremely similar to Dark, including that they only allow `bool`s as the condition, and in their syntax.

 ```ocaml